Dudley Peninsula: Naming

 The first reported European name for the Dudley Peninsula is "Presquila Gallissoniere" which was given by the Baudin Expedition.
 In 1857, it was named the "MacDonnell Peninsula" by William Bloomfield Douglas after Richard Graves MacDonnell, the sixth governor of South Australia.
 On 20 March 1986, it was renamed as the "Dudley Peninsula" to be "in keeping with local usage."

 History

 Aboriginal use

-The archaeological record indicates that Kangaroo Island was occupied by Aboriginal Australians as early as 16,110 years BP.
+The archaeological record indicates that Kangaroo Island was inhabited by Aboriginal Australians as early as 16,110 years BP.
 European explorers visiting in the early 19th century found no evidence of human occupation as evident by lack of smoke from fires which was common along the Australian coastline at the time, overgrown vegetation that had not been managed by "firestick farming" and animals such as seals and kangaroos "appeared unused to human presence".
 Aboriginal sites have been identified by the South Australian Museum and others on the Dudley Peninsula.
 As of 1999, radiocarbon dating of material recovered via archaeological excavation from a site called Pigs Waterhole on the peninsula suggest aboriginal presence in the eastern end of Kangaroo Island as recently as 3,100 years BP.